gaebar/inventory-manager/ProjectRequirements.md

 2. If the product is not found, display, “Productname/ProductID notfound”
 3. If the display_product command is called with no parameters, all products with product name and ProductID will be displayed.
-4. Log any other error/exception with a user friendly (helpful) message.
+4. Log any other error/exception with a user-friendly (helpful) message.

 ## Functions specific to Section A of the requirements:
 ### displayProductToRefill: none